Roche/BalancedLossNLP/README.md

 The Pytorch implementation for paper

-"*Balancing Methods for Multi-label Text Classification with Long-Tailed Class Distribution*"
+"*Balancing Methods for Multi-label Text Classification with Long-Tailed Class Distribution*" (EMNLP 2021)

 by Yi Huang, Buse Giledereli, Abdullatif Koksal, Arzucan Ozgur and Elif Ozkirimli.